Overview of surfing in Africa

 • Morocco: October–March for consistent Atlantic swells.

 • South Africa: Year-round, with May–September as prime J-Bay season.
+The winter months bring bigger swells, especially at Jeffrey’s Bay.

-• Namibia: May–September for Skeleton Bay.
+• Namibia: May–September for Skeleton Bay, with the winter months offering the best surf.

-• Senegal: November–March with north Atlantic swells.
+• Senegal: November–March with north Atlantic swells; winter months are prime for surf.

 • Mozambique: May–October during the dry season.